Do you really offer a money-back guarantee?

 Do you offer individual or just group coaching?

-At the moment the only way to work with me is via my programme, Blazing Talents.
+At the moment the only way to work with me is via my small-group intensive programme, Blazing Talents.

-For people with more money than time, I can offer a bespoke version of the programme one-to-one that allows for more freedom of scheduling, but the group is much more affordable and a better choice for the majority of folks!
+For people really strapped on time, I can offer a bespoke version of the programme one-to-one that allows for more freedom of scheduling, but the group is much more affordable and a better choice for the majority of folks!

 What are your coaching qualifications?